google/oss-fuzz/docs/new_target.md

-FROM ossfuzz/base-libfuzzer             # base image with clang toolchain MAINTAINER YOUR_EMAIL                   # each file should have a maintainer RUN apt-get install -y ...              # install required packages to build a project RUN git checkout <git_url>              # checkout all sources needed to build your library COPY build.sh fuzzer.cc /src/           # install build script and other source files.
+FROM ossfuzz/base-libfuzzer             # base image with clang toolchain MAINTAINER YOUR_EMAIL                   # each file should have a maintainer RUN apt-get install -y ...              # install required packages to build a project RUN git checkout <git_url>              # checkout all sources needed to build your target COPY build.sh fuzzer.cc /src/           # install build script and other source files.
 ```
 Expat example: [expat/Dockerfile](../expat/Dockerfile)